 14. Summarizer (Fiction)

-The Summarizer writes a summary that includes the most important information from the beginning, middle, and end of the story.
+A classic 5th grade literature circle role, the Summarizer writes a summary that includes the most important information from the beginning, middle, and end of the story.

 15. Summarizer (Non-fiction)